AliChoukatli/CyberShield-Enterprise/04_Zero Trust & Security Hardening/Documentation/04 - Exposure_Level.md

 ## 🧰 Block Credential Stealing from LSASS (Local Security Authority Subsystem)

-🛡️ ASR Rule: Block Credential Stealing from the Windows Local Security Authority Subsystem

-This Attack Surface Reduction (ASR) rule helps prevent credential theft by blocking unauthorized access to the LSASS (Local Security Authority Subsystem Service) memory.
+- **Description** : This Attack Surface Reduction (ASR) rule helps prevent credential theft by blocking unauthorized access to the LSASS (Local Security Authority Subsystem Service) memory.

----

-## 🔹 Overview

 - **Purpose:** Prevent malware from dumping credentials from `lsass.exe` using tools like Mimikatz.
 - **Applicable when:** You can't enable **LSA Protection** or **Credential Guard** on all devices due to compatibility issues.
 - **Default Behavior:** Enabled in **Block Mode**.
 - **Warning:** This rule does **not** support **Warn Mode**.
-- **Audit Mode Notes:** Audit events are noisy and often safe to ignore.

 ---